 Years of Experience

-Those with one to four years of experience at the company can expect to make $44K annually on average.
-Those who have five to nine years of work experience see average salaries of approximately $61K per year.
-The greater proportion of employees (37 percent) report 10-19 years of experience and bring home median pay of $64K annually.
+Those with one to four years of experience at the company can expect to make $44K per year on average.
+For those who claim five to nine years of work experience, pay on average amounts to $61K annually.
+Overall, the greater share of Victoria's Secret folks have 10-19 years of experience and earn an average about $63K per year.

 Certifications and Degrees

 Business Certificate Holders receive bigger paychecks (around $65K annually) than those without credentials.
 Victoria's Secret provides the highest financial reward to those with a Bachelor's Degree — these employees rake in approximately $54K per year.